scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

-Our framework primarily implements "feature-based methods", wherein the raw input time series data is used to compute "features" that compactly capture the complexity of the signal space within a lower-dimensional feature space;
+Our framework primarily implements "feature-based methods", wherein the raw input time series data is used to compute "features" that compactly capture the complexity of the signal space within a lower-dimensional feature space.
-standard machine learning approaches (such as random forests :cite:`breiman2001` and support vector machines :cite:`suykens1999`) may then be used for supervised classification or regression.
+Standard machine learning approaches (such as random forests :cite:`breiman2001` and support vector machines :cite:`suykens1999`) may then be used for supervised classification or regression.